 - Custom storefront: Launch a professional, user-friendly store in under 30 minutes to showcase your full seafood lineup.

-- Flexible inventory tracking and price lists: Create unique price lists for retail and wholesale customers, with support for catch-weight and variable product sizes.
+- Flexible seafood inventory tracking and price lists: Create unique price lists for retail and wholesale customers, with support for catch-weight and variable product sizes.

-- Built-in subscription support: Set up recurring orders and payments to offer seafood boxes or ongoing delivery programs.
+- Built-in seafood subscription support: Set up recurring orders and payments to offer seafood boxes or ongoing delivery programs.

-- Built-in e-commerce capabilities: Accept multiple payment methods and give your customers a smooth buying experience every time.
+- Built-in seafood e-commerce capabilities: Accept multiple payment methods and give your customers a smooth buying experience every time.

 Local Line is everything you need to sell seafood online–efficiently, professionally, and profitably.
 Start building your store today and bring your seafood business to more customers, faster.